 One of my favorite gifts I received at my baby shower wasn’t on my registry.
 It wasn’t adorable, or baby-sized, or cute and cuddly, or even something you’d find in the baby section of a store.
 It was a folder.
 And it was the best baby shower gift ever!

-A folder with a place for every piece of paper that had been accumulating on my desk related to a baby that hadn’t even been born yet…and with places for very important pieces of paper e’d be recieving in those exhausting hours, days, and sleep-deprived weeks following the birth of our little one.
+A folder with a place for every piece of paper that had been accumulating on my desk related to a baby that hadn’t even been born yet…and with places for very important pieces of paper we’d be receiving in those exhausting hours, days, and sleep-deprived weeks following the birth of our little one.
 For someone like me that loves organization but isn’t very good at implementing or maintaining it even on my best days, this was a perfect gift.
-It was a wonderful way to ensure that all those pieces of paper had a home without even having to think about it…and in a small but significant way, it helped to bring my stress level down before and after our baby was born, knowing where to put and where to find all those very important pieces of paper (and there are so many!)
+It was a wonderful way to ensure that all those pieces of paper had a home without even having to think about it…and in a small but significant way, it helped to bring my stress level down before and after our baby was born, knowing where to put and where to find all those very important pieces of paper (and there are so many!).

 I have now put together three of these folders to gift to friends and plan to make one for every baby shower I ever attend!
 All you need is: 12 pretty file folders (I found them at Staples and at Target for about $8-10, but here and here are cute folders on Amazon) and an accordion file with 12 pockets (Walmart or Target for $5-8).
-You could also put the file folders in a small hanging file box (they had some really cute ones at Target and I was tempted)…but I found it really helpful to have the folder to be easily portable in those first weeks, to take to the hospital and to doctor’s appointments.
+You could also put the file folders in a small hanging file box (they had some really cute ones at Target and I was tempted)…but I found it really helpful for the folder to be easily portable in those first weeks, to take to the hospital and to doctor’s appointments.
 I’ve now transferred a lot of the folders to our filing cabinet.